Superconductor Vortex Spectrum Including Fermi Arc States in Time-Reversal Symmetric Weyl Semimetals: Majorana modes and tunable supersymmetry

-SUSY is a symmetry between matter (fermionic) and force (bosonic) particles that was originally proposed as an extension of the Standard Model of particle physics.
-It predicted every particle to have a superpartner with the same mass but opposite exchange statistics, while physical particles sans their superpartners were understood as a consequence of spontaneous SUSY breaking.
-Unfortunately, SUSY has received little experimental support in particle physics.
-However, several condensed matter systems have been shown to exhibit SUSY including the 1D Ising model at the tricritical point \cite{Friedan1985}, boundaries \cite{Grover2012,Grover2014SUSY} and defects \cite{Qi2009} in topological superconductors and chains and arrays of interacting MFs \cite{Rahmani2015,Hsieh2016,Huang2017}.
+Supersymmetry (SUSY) is a symmetry between matter/fermionic and force/bosonic particles that was originally proposed as an extension of the Standard Model.
+While it has received little experimental support in particle physics, several condensed matter systems have been shown to exhibit SUSY including the 1D Ising model at the tricritical point \citet{Friedan1985}, boundaries \citet{Grover2012,Grover2014SUSY} and defects \citet{Qi2009} in topological superconductors and chains and arrays of interacting MMs \citet{Rahmani2015,Hsieh2016,Huang2017}.
 Unfortunately, these proposals face serious practical challenges such as the inability to tune the necessary parameters dynamically and the absence of materials that realize the parent topological phases, thus rendering SUSY experimentally elusive.
 We now argue that the critical points discussed earlier, remarkably, exhibit SUSY, and the fundamental exchange statistics of the vortices -- bosonic vs fermionic -- can be toggled by simply tilting them across these critical points.

 Intuitively, a vortex is bosonic (fermionic) if it is effectively a 0D superconductor with even (odd) fermion parity.
 In this context, SUSY is essentially the degeneracy between bosonic and fermionic vortices at criticality.
-In particular, the pair of MFs in a critical vortex form a complex fermion state that can be either occupied or unoccupied, resulting in vortices with distinct fermion parity at the same many-body energy.
-For a given tilt away from criticality, no local measurement will be able to distinguish between bosonic and fermionic vortices, and clever interferometric methods that effectively braid the vortices will be necessary.
-Nonetheless, the current realization should be more experimentally accessible than previous proposals as it relies on existing phases of matter, namely, TWSMs and conventional type-II superconductors, and a simple tuning parameter, namely, magnetic field direction.
-Interestingly, in any real material, natural variations in vortex orientations will likely result in both bosonic and fermionic vortices, making it the only system to the best of our knowledge where the same type of excitation appears as both bosons and fermions.
+In particular, $\chi_{n,\pm}$ form a complex fermion state that can be either occupied or unoccupied, resulting in vortices with distinct fermion parity at the same many-body energy.
+For fixed tilt, no local measurement will be able to distinguish between bosonic and fermionic vortices.
+The current realization should be more experimentally accessible than previous proposals as it relies on existing phases of matter, namely, TWSMs and conventional type-II superconductors, and a simple tuning parameter, namely, magnetic field direction.
+In fact, in any real material, natural variations in vortex orientations will likely result in both bosonic and fermionic vortices, making it the only system to the best of our knowledge where the same type of excitation appears as both bosons and fermions.